senzing-garage/serve-grpc/docs/examples.md

     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense
     ```

-1. Alternatively, to use your custom license, an environment variable may be used.
+1. :pencil2: Alternatively, to use your custom license, an environment variable may be used.
-   To see this license, run
+   To see this license, replace the value of `SENZING_TOOLS_LICENSE_STRING_BASE64` with your license key and run
    Example:

     ```console